rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 All pull requests should be filed against the `master` branch, except in very particular scenarios.
-Unless you know for sure that you should target another branch, `master` will be the right choice.
+Unless you know for sure that you should target another branch, `master` will be the right choice (it's also the default).

 Make sure your pull request is in compliance with Rust's style guidelines by running

-    $ ./x.py test tidy
+    $ ./x.py test tidy --bless

 We recommand to make this check before every pull request (and every new commit in a pull request); you can add [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)